natea/edx-platform/docs/en_us/data/source/internal_data_formats/credentials.rst

    that account.
 For more information, refer to the documentation for the tool that you selected.

 #.
-Access Amazon S3 and navigate to the edX **course-data** bucket.
-For each
+Access Amazon S3 and navigate to the **edx-course-data** bucket.
+In this
-   period that a data package is prepared for your organization, two files are available.

-   Event tracking data is in a file named {date}-{organization}-tracking.tar.
-   Database data files are in a file named {organization}-{date}.zip.
+   bucket, event logs are in a file named {organization}-{date}.zip.
+   See :ref:`Package`.
+A new event log file is available every day.

 #.
-Download the files.
-These files can be very large, sometimes several
-   gigabytes in size.
+Download the file.

 #.
+Use your private key to decrypt the .gpg file.
+See `Decrypt an Encrypted
+   File`_.

+#.
+Extract the log file from the compressed .gz file.

+#.
+In Amazon S3, navigate to the edX **course-data** bucket.
+This bucket
+   contains the database data files, which are compressed into a  are in a file named {organization}-{date}.zip.
+See :ref:`Package`.
+A new database data file is available each week.

+#.
+Download the file.

-Extract the files from the compressed .tar and the .zip files.
-All of the
+#.
+Extract the .gpg files from the compressed .zip file.
-   files that you extract are .gpg files.

 #.
 Use your private key to decrypt the .gpg files.
 See `Decrypt an Encrypted
    File`_.